 Risk assessments and compensatory measures

-Some of your modules may pose potential risks to you or your baby, for example labs in technical or scientific degrees, or physical activities with children in Early Childhood Education B.A.
-Accordingly, the University is obligated by law to prepare and adhere to a risk assessment for every degree programme (see §10 MuShuG).
+Some of your modules my pose potential health risks to you or your baby, for example labs in technical or scientific degree programmes, or strenuous physical activity with young children in Early Childhood Education B.A.
+Accordingly, Rhine-Waal University is obligated by law to assess your degree programme for potential risks to pregnancies and breastfeeding periods and adhere to any recommendations (refer to § 10 MuShuG).

 Please contact the following person in your faculty to notify the University of your pregnancy:

 We will inform you immediately and transparently if, why and to whom at the University we need to inform of your pregnancy (for example: Examination Service, your faculty’s Examination Board, laboratory managers etc.)

 Note that the Maternity Protection Act also requires us to forward information about you and your pregnancy to the responsible regulatory authorities, in this case the Düsseldorf District Government (see §27 MuSchuG).

 Full legal text and information pamphlet